 Unsupervised Learning

-The umap-learn package now integrates tightly with numpy 2.0, delivering faster dimensionality reduction on large Python arrays.
+The umap-learn package now integrates tightly with numpy 2.0, delivering faster dimensionality reduction on large arrays.
 Pair it with hdbscan for clustering without preset cluster counts.

 Deep Learning